 As interest rates continue to drop lower and lower, being debt-free loses some of its frugal luster, but it still means we pay no interest to anyone.
 I wanted to be debt-free by 40, and I reached that goal.

 We don’t finance anything.
-We pay cash for cars and our last two homes (and our cabin) were cash purchases, as well.
+We pay cash for cars and our last three homes (and our cabin) were cash purchases, as well.